conductorphp/conductor-application-orchestration/docs/app-setup/configuration.md

 =======================

-In order to use the app setup commands, you must first create a file named `~/.devops/app-setup.yaml` with the following format:
+In order to use the app setup commands, you must first create a file named `configuration` with the following format:

 ```yaml